ginny-ulichney/ginny-ulichney.github.io/_portfolio/portfolio-19.md

 ---
-title: "Dyadic Analysis and Visualization in R COG tutorial"
+title: "Dyadic Analysis and Visualization in R tutorial (Temple COG)"
 excerpt: "Tutorial on dyadic data organization, analysis, and visualization basics in R created for the 2023 Temple Coding Outreach Group summer workshop series."
 collection: portfolio
 ---